jrosdahl/fancy-dabbrev/README.md

 fancy-dabbrev
 =============

-fancy-dabbrev essentially wraps Emacs's standard [dabbrev] functionality, with two improvements:
+fancy-dabbrev essentially wraps the Emacs built-in [dabbrev] functionality, with two improvements:

 1. **Preview**: If `fancy-dabbrev-mode` is enabled, a preview of the first expansion candidate will be shown when any text has been entered.
-If `fancy-dabbrev` then is called, the candidate will be expanded.
+If `fancy-dabbrev-expand` then is called, the candidate will be expanded.
-2. **Popup menu**: The first call to `fancy-dabbrev` will expand the entered word prefix just like `dabbrev-expand`.
+2. **Popup menu**: The first call to `fancy-dabbrev-expand` will expand the entered word prefix just like `dabbrev-expand`.
 But the second call will show a popup menu with other candidates (with the second candidate selected).
 The third call will advance to the third candidate, etc. It is also possible to go back to a previous candidate by calling `fancy-dabbrev-backward`.
 Selection from the menu can be canceled with `C-g`.
 Any cursor movement or typing will hide the menu again.

 Example